 One of the best descriptions of sales enablement we love, is: ‘delivering the right content at the right time to the right person’.
 Content is an invaluable tool for your sales team, yet many people seem to underestimate its value – in fact, around 60 – 70% of sales content doesn’t get used.

 Even more worryingly, a recent study by Aberdeen.com found sales reps spend, on average, five working days every month searching for the relevant content they need to make a sale.
 That’s a lot of time that could have been spent on getting sales!

 However, if you can invest in a good content management tool (CMS) or sales enablement platform, such as Showpad, or an interactive sales tool, such as a touchscreen for events or a marketing suite, it could help you and your team manage your content effectively – and ensure they can find what they need at the touch of a button.

-TIP: We’ve actually written a whole blog about why good content management is the key to sales enablement!
+Tip: We’ve actually written about why good content management is the key to sales enablement!

 3. Combine technology and methodology